nedith/my-portfolio/README.md

-# Portfolio: setup and mobile version skeleton
+# Portfolio: Mobile Version

-> This Project is about setting up my portifolio and a mobile version skeleton
+> This Project is about setting up a mobile version of my portifolio

 ## Built With